DianaStrahilova/spooky-hangman-pp3/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/20302331/typing-effect-in-python) - to learn  how to create typewriter effect to the text.
    - And [Clear Terminal](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python) - how to clear the terminal.
 - [Set()Function](https://www.programiz.com/python-programming/methods/built-in/set) - to return the guessed letters.
-- [Pypi](https://pypi.org/project/termcolor/) - to isntall and learn how to use termcolor and colored.
+- [Pypi](https://pypi.org/project/termcolor/) - how to use termcolor and colored.

 [Back to top](#table-of-contents)